welsh/apachetrans/README.md

 To Do
 -------------
-1. Create Proper Install Method.
-Started on RPM, Needs fine Tuning.
-(Maybe run under new user)
-2. Look into logging again.
-Still going to console with jar in install/.
-(Also into log rolling)
-3. Fix up /etc/init.d script.
+1. Fix up /etc/init.d script.
 (PID file cleanup / checks need to be done.)
-4. Look into setting up under different user
+2. Look into setting up under different user
-5. Tidy up how config is read
+3. Tidy up how config is read
-6. Update ConfigUtility & ConfigUtilityTest to:
+4. Update ConfigUtility & ConfigUtilityTest to:
     - Take in file name over-ride
     - Cover more test cases
     - Use relative testing paths so unit tests pass on unix